laryn/readmorecontrol/README.txt

 -------
 Alan D. - http://drupal.org/user/198838.

-Alan took over the early sandbox prototype and developed this into the module it is now with support from GloDigital (www.glodigital.com.au).
+Alan took over the very early sandbox prototype and developed this into the module it is now.

 Alexis Ryan (Monochrome) - http://drupal.org/user/1147898.